 I let the soup simmer on medium to medium low heat for about 30 minutes, but it can go longer at a lower temp if you have the time.
 If the broth seems to dissipate and the soup gets a bit too thick, you can add in a cup or two of chicken stock or water as needed.

 Don't forget that you can print this (or any) recipe using the "Print Friendly" button at the foot of each post.
-It's a great little feature that allows you to remove any pictures (or any of my jibber-jabber) before printing.
-That can save lots of ink and paper & in today's economy, why not save a little bit wherever you can?!
+It's a great little feature that allows you to remove any pictures (or any text that isn't relevant to the recipe) before printing.
+That can save on ink and paper & in today's economy, who doesn't want to save a little cash when you can?!